PieKing1215/NewJava2DGame/README.md

 # NewJava2DGame
-A new top-down rpg?<br>
+This project is no longer being developed.<br>
-This project is not currently in development.
+A new top-down rpg?